-Lunch time is from either 11:30am-12:00pm, 12:00pm-12:30pm or 12:30pm-1:00pm daily for children who are in full day programs.
+Lunch time is from either 11:30am-12:00pm, 12:00pm-12:30pm or 12:30pm-1:00pm daily.
 Your child's teacher will let you know their classroom's specific schedule.
 Children are encouraged to serve and clean up at lunch time in order to promote independence and social skills.
 Children will be encouraged to eat, or at least taste, everything in their lunch.